General relativity effects in precision spin experimental tests of fundamental symmetries: Spin as antenna for axion-type particles in the Universe

 As we see from (\ref{AxionOmega}), the phases of the radial and longitudinal axion spin rotators differ by $\pi/2$.
 The description of the spin evolution induced by the axion pseudomagnetic field is simplified in a precession-linked reference system, which is rotating with the angular velocity $\Omega_s=G\gamma \Omega_c$.
 The spin precession is frozen in this rotating system; a description of the resonance evolution of the spin envelope is found in \cite{SpinTuneMapping,Silenko:2017a,silenko2017general,PretzAxion}.
 The amplitude of the axion signal would depend on the difference $\Delta$ of the axion field oscillation and the spin precession phases, while the angular velocity of the resonance rotation of the spin in the vertical plane is equal to

 and does not depend on the phase $\Delta$.

 In the usually discussed scheme with the in-plane initial polarization \cite{StephensonAxion,PretzAxion,JEDIaxion,AxionEDMPRD2019}, the axion signal will be proportional to $\sin \Delta$ \cite{SpinTuneMapping,RathmannNikolaevSlimPRAB}.
 There is no way to control the phase $\Delta$ and a buildup of the vertical polarization by interaction with the axion field would be irreproducible from one beam fill to another.
-As a practical remedy, it is proposed to fill the ring with four bunches with different polarizations \cite{PretzAxion,AxionEDMPRD2019}.
+As a practical remedy, the JEDI collaboration invoked filling the ring with four bunches with different polarizations \cite{PretzAxion,AxionEDMPRD2019,JEDIaxion2022}.
+Ramping the magnetic field of the ring while keeping constant beam orbit, the JEDI experiment covered the spin precession frequency range from 119.997 kHz to 121.457 kHz, or an axion mass range of 4.95--5.02~neV$/c^2$.
+No signal of the axion-induced spin rotation has been observed.
+When interpreted in terms of the oscillating EDM of the deuteron, the JEDI has set the upper bound $d^\text{ax} < 5\cdot 10^{-23}\,e\cdot$cm \cite{JEDIaxion2022}.

 Here we note that the problem of the phase $\Delta$ would not arise at all if one tracks the rotation of the initial vertical polarization caused by the axion in the direction of the ring plane \cite{KolyaNICA}.
 In this case, the axion field signal will be a linear in time growth of the amplitude of the precessing horizontal polarization, which can be measured by the method developed in \cite{SpinTuneContinuousJEDI}.
-In particular, this approach can be easily implemented in the spin phase of the NICA collider using as a polarimeter for the horizontal polarization the SPD detector, supplemented with an internal target.
-Still another advantage of this scheme is a possibility of operation with stored protons.
-Because of the short proton spin coherence time $\tau_{SCT}$ \cite{LLMNR}, the JEDI scheme can not be used for protons, but the oscillating horizontal polarization accumulated for the time $\sim \tau_{SCT}$ can still be detected experimentally.
+Because of the short proton spin coherence time $\tau_{SCT}$ \cite{LLMNR}, the JEDI scheme can not be used for protons, while in the scheme with initial vertical polarization a signal of the oscillating horizontal polarization accumulated for the time $\sim \tau_{SCT}$ can still be detected experimentally.

-Because of the polarimetry limitations, only a limited range of spin precession frequencies above 110 KHz is accessible at the magnetic storage ring COSY.
-To this end, the hybrid version of the PTR will be a unique axion antenna in the low frequency domain.
+Only a limited range of spin precession frequencies above 110 KHz is accessible at the magnetic storage ring COSY.
+To this end, the hybrid version of the PTR will be a unique broadband axion antenna in the low frequency domain.
 Specifically, here one starts with the zero proton spin precession frequency at the frozen spin point.
 Beyond this point, the electric and magnetic fields must be varied synchronously to preserve the orbit radius and the injection energy.
 The angular velocity of the spin precession will be proportional to the change of the magnetic field from the frozen spin value,